Budgeting Your Design Project

 Do some research- take a look at online retailers for average pricing.
 Don't forget to figure in decor, shipping, and tax!

 Designer goods?
 No problem- run over to the Seattle Design Center.
 Several showrooms list retail prices on their products, even if they are only available to the trade.
 Consider that shipping, crating, etc. will total to about 20% of the order cost. ($5,000 sofa + $1,000 freight = $6,000 sofa).

 Not up for the research?
 No problem- I will provide you with generic furniture pricing for a small fee.

 How do you work?

-Yes, we can actually do a proposal without having seen the space.
+Yes, we can actually give this estimate without having seen the space.
 We can do this because we have done so many projects that we are able to develop a healthy idea of cost with enough information.
 The proposal is non-binding, however, because we also realize that design is a service, not a commodity and there are unknowns.
 It is important to be prepared for these unknowns and let us know if there is a "not-to-exceed" right away.

 After the feasibility meeting, we provide a proposal of the design scope via email.
 A non-refundable retainer of 10% of the design fee estimate holds space on our calendar.
-That retainer is applied to the final/construction documents phase invoice.
+That retainer is applied to the final/construction observation phase invoice.
 If services are canceled early, the retainer is forfeited.
-Projects that end with a balance on the retainer receive a credit to the hourly contract administration services, which are billed at our hourly rate.

-Sometimes clients want a partial service, concept development only perhaps.
+Sometimes clients want a partial service, schematics (a “concept”) only perhaps.
 We are very hesitant to do this (read here to find out why).
 So, we work these projects in prepaid "blocks of time".
 You choose your budget and pre-purchase.
 Because these ongoing consulting projects take additional scheduling and planning to fit them into our schedule, they are rare and an administration fee of 8% is charged for each block purchased.
 Contact us to find out more about these services.

 Now For the Timeline